ManasRanjanSahoo11/ManasRanjanSahoo11/README.md

 ## Glad to see you here! &nbsp;

 I am a Student in MCA.
-I love programming.
+A passionate for programming.

 As an MCA student, I enjoy using my obsessive attention to detail, and my unequivocal love for making things that change the world.